What are the safest and cleanest sources of energy?

 The first is air pollution: millions of people die prematurely every year as a result of air pollution.
 Fossil fuels and the burning of biomass — wood, dung, and charcoal — are responsible for most of those deaths.

 The second is accidents.
-This includes accidents in the mining and extracting of fuels – coal, uranium, rare metals, oil, and gas.
-It also includes accidents in transporting raw materials and infrastructure, the construction of the power plant, or their maintenance.
+This includes accidents in the mining and extraction of fuels — coal, uranium, rare metals, oil, and gas.
+It also includes accidents in transporting raw materials and infrastructure, the construction of the power plant, or its maintenance.

 The third is greenhouse gas emissions: fossil fuels are the main source of greenhouse gases, the primary driver of climate change.
 In 2020, 91% of global CO2 emissions came from fossil fuels and industry.1

 No energy source is completely safe.
-They all have short-term impacts on human health, either through air pollution or accidents.
-And they all have long-term impacts by contributing to climate change.
+All have short-term impacts on human health, either through air pollution or accidents, and they all have long-term impacts by contributing to climate change.

 But, their contribution to each differs enormously.
 Fossil fuels are both the dirtiest and most dangerous in the short term and emit the most greenhouse gases per unit of energy.
 This means that there are thankfully no trade-offs here: low-carbon energy sources are also the safest.
 From the perspective of both human health and climate change, it matters less whether we transition to nuclear power or renewable energy and more that we stop relying on fossil fuels.